inspec/inspec-aws/docs/resources/aws_cloudwatch_alarm.md

 #### Parameters
 ##### metric_name _(required)_

 The metric name used by this alarm.
-This must be passed as a `metric_name: 'value'` hash.
+This must be passed as a `metric_name: 'value'` key-value entry in a hash.

 ##### metric_namespace _(required)_

 The metric namespace used by this alarm.
-This must be passed as a `metric_namespace: 'value'` hash.
+This must be passed as a `metric_namespace: 'value'` key-value entry in a hash.

 ## Properties